appsmithorg/usage-based-pricing/README.md

 ### Adding billing vendors

 1. Add a new item inside `billing_vendors/vendors.json` file.
-2. Use the following format:
+2. Add the venfor details in the following format:
     ```json
     {
         "name": "",
         "url": ""
     }
     ```
+3. Raise a PR, and we'll add it to the list.

 # Run by Appsmith

 We're an open source development platform to build and launch internal apps quickly.
 [Have a look!](https://appsmith.com/)